 Abraham Hostel Jerusalem breakfast score: 7/10 – sometimes, there’s not even tahini. 🙁

-What’s the vibe like of the Jerusalem Abraham hostel?
+What’s the vibe like at the Jerusalem Abraham hostel?

 Yeah, look, straight up, the tourists here are generally a lot older and a lot of them praise Jesus.
 I’m not giving crap – to each their own – just stating the fact.
 This is much the vibe of Jerusalem.

-A younger crowd still floats in for sure; pretty much everyone that travels to Israel is going to visit Jerusalem.
+A younger crowd still floats in for sure; pretty much everyone that travels to Israel is going to visit the old city that is Jerusalem.
 Of those guys, it’s still much the same vibe of the Tel Aviv Abraham – short holidayers on a sightseeing tour.